Try adjusting your search terms

 Individuals can contribute to Stonehill Communities by donating their time, resources, and talents.
 The organization values community support as integral to fulfilling its mission.

 You can apply online through the Stonehill website to volunteer at the Caregiver Resource Center.
-Various roles are available, including research, advocacy, and support group leadership.
+Various roles are available, including office support, advocacy, and support group leadership.

-Support can be offered through donations, volunteering, or participating in events.
-Contributions help sustain the center's operations and the valuable services it provides to caregivers.
+Support can be offered through donations to Stonehill or the Caregiver Resource Center endowment, volunteering, or sponsoring events.
+Contributions help sustain the center's operations and the services it provides to caregivers.

-Stonehill offers a variety of volunteer opportunities including pastoral care, health center activities, dining services, and wellness center support.
-Volunteers can engage in activities such as musical performances, leading craft projects, assisting with outings, and providing escort services for residents.
+Stonehill offers a variety of volunteer opportunities including pastoral care, health center activities, dining services, Wellness Center support, Caregiver Resource Center support, and participating in Stonehill's boards and committees.
+Volunteers can engage in resident activities such as musical performances, leading craft projects, assisting with outings, providing escort services for residents, pet therapy, and distributing communion; offering office support, landscaping, and other technical support; organizing events; and more.
+If you have an interest or skill you would like to share, please contact our Volunteer Coordinator at 563.690.9666.

-To get involved as a volunteer, you need to complete a volunteer application.
-You can choose between an individual application or a group application to specify how you would like to help.
+To get involved as a volunteer, you need to complete an online volunteer application or contact the Volunteer Coordinator.

 Volunteers at Stonehill receive several benefits including a free lunch from the cafeteria on service days, a free basic membership to the wellness center for those volunteering 5 or more hours a month, and annual recognition events.
-Additional perks include networking opportunities, skill development, and birthday recognition in the Stonehill Gazette.
+Additional perks include networking and skill development.

-For more information about volunteering, you can contact Sarah Welbes, the Volunteer Coordinator, at 563.690.9666.
+For more information about volunteering, you can contact Sarah Candee, the Volunteer Coordinator, at 563.690.9666.
 She can provide additional details on how to get involved and answer any specific questions you may have.

 While specific time commitments may vary depending on the role, many volunteer opportunities involve regular weekly or monthly activities.
-For example, assisting with outings typically occurs on Wednesday afternoons from May to September.
+One-time or limited-time volunteers are welcome as well.

-In the health center, volunteers can assist with activities such as musical performances, nail care, and leading recreational games like bingo.
-Volunteers can also help residents with their appointments and provide companionship during various activities.
+In the health center, volunteers can assist with activities such as musical performances, nail care, crafts, and leading recreational games like bingo.
+They can offer pet therapy or companionship visits.
+Volunteers can also help escort residents to their internal and external appointments.

 While the content does not specify age restrictions, many volunteer opportunities may be suitable for a wide range of ages, including youth and seniors.
 It is advisable to check with the Volunteer Coordinator for any specific requirements.